kubevirt/user-guide/workloads/virtual-machines/interfaces-and-networks.md

 - a list of networks each of the interfaces is connected to

 The `name` property of an interface and network items defines which interface is connected to which network.
-This mean sthat if an interface is named `red`, then it will be connected to a network which is also named `red`:
+This means that if an interface is named `red`, then it will be connected to a network which is also named `red`:

 ```yaml
 kind: VM